VictorN326/CPSC254-FinalProject/README.md

 Victor Nguyen - Did Backend and helped teammates in between each role when needed.

 William Sutanto - Did Cron Jobs, helped with Email functionality, and fix bugs afterward.

+# License

+The project is licensed under the GPLv3.